-Polish infrastructure projects: victims of polarization
+Polish infrastructure projects: Victims of polarization

 When money has to be sought to implement programs from a menu of election promises, and when one is faced with conflict resulting from a multiple coalition electorate, this is a time when large infrastructure projects can be pushed forward or stifled.
 Especially when they are associated with the previous government.
 This is what is likely to happen in Poland.